 Now, the giant suddenly roared.
 The gargantuan fist unfurled, palm upwards, revealing a plethora of amassed pebbles, like so much sand in perspective, and the giant blew.
 The air whistled with tiny projectiles.
 On her knees still, and panting, she gazed after them as they whizzed, and through unfocused eyes, saw that none hit their mark.
-Upon realizing this the Shaman laughed every louder into the calm forest night.
+Upon realising this the Shaman laughed ever louder into the calm forest night.
 The giant took a step back in a feint of dismay or fright, thus clearing the outer perimeter, and returning to the shadows of the forest.
 The woman awoke with a start to the giant’s ruse and vaulted to her feet.
 As the Shaman basked in its invincibility, she set upon completing the perimeter.
 The laughter morphed to a despairing shriek as she travelled the last few yards.
 She glanced sideways in time to see that the lesser demons, upon discovering themselves suddenly untethered, had scurried off in every which direction away from the master of strings.
 Then, the circle was sealed.

 With a flourish of her wand, the clearing was uprooted from the earth with a deafening wrenching roar as it tore free and floated mid-air, weightless and as ethereal as a mere bubble of soap.
 She sighed with overflowing relief.
 As she sat watching, the bubble dwindled in size not quite peacefully, as it compressed to immeasurable inner pressures.
 Finally, it imploded with an unceremonious plop.
 A handful of dirt fell to the bare earth, where wriggled many unveiled insects and worms.
 She crawled over to it on her hands and knees and, rummaging through loose dirt, uncovered a queer-looking stone.
 She held it to the starlight.
 The stone was a jade-coloured agate.
 A semi-precious stone, and as she confined it to the many secret recesses of her inner garments, she savoured the irony.